oracle-livelabs/oci-migration/ebs-move-improve/deploy/deploy.md

 ## Task 1: Sign in to the Oracle Cloud Infrastructure Console

-Use the tenancy administrator credentials to sign in to Oracle Cloud Infrastructure console.
+Use the tenancy administrator credentials to sign in to Oracle Cloud Infrastructure (OCI) console.

 1. Reference your ``key-data.txt`` file and locate the tenancy administrator credentials.

-2. Sign in to the Oracle Cloud Infrastructure console using the following:
+2. Sign in to the OCI console using the following:

     * **User name**: ``Tenancy Admin User``
     * **Password**: ``Tenancy Admin Password``

 ## Task 2: Deploy and Configure Oracle E-Business Suite Cloud Manager

-You will now deploy an E-Business Suite Cloud Manager using a Marketplace stack.
+You will now deploy Oracle E-Business Suite Cloud Manager using a Marketplace stack.
 The stack creates the following cloud resources:

-  - A compartment to contain resources required by Oracle E-Business Suite Cloud Manager.
+  - A compartment to contain resources required by EBS Cloud Manager.

   - An EBS Cloud Manager Administrators IAM user and group, as well as the policies required to manage the compartment.

   - Network resources – including a VCN, an internet gateway, subnets, route tables, security lists, and security rules.

-  - A Compute instance for running the Oracle E-Business Suite Cloud Manager.
+  - A Compute instance for running EBS Cloud Manager.

-Then, the stack will configure Oracle E-Business Suite Cloud Manager to work with your OCI tenancy and the newly created OCI resources.
+Then, the stack will configure EBS Cloud Manager to work with your OCI tenancy and the newly created OCI resources.

-1. In the Oracle Cloud Infrastructure console navigation menu, under **Marketplace** select **All Applications**.
+1. In the OCI console navigation menu, under **Marketplace**, select **All Applications**.

   ![This screenshot depicts the navigation to All Applications within the Oracle Cloud Infrastructure console navigation menu.](./images/1.png " ")

 2. From the Marketplace applications page:

     a.
-Select **Stack** under Filter > Type
+Navigate to **Filter**, then **Type**, and select **Stack**.

     b.
-In the search bar type "E-Business Suite"
+In the search bar, enter "E-Business Suite".

     c.
-Click the application **Oracle E-Business Suite Cloud Manager Stack for Demos**
+Click the application **Oracle E-Business Suite Cloud Manager Stack for Demos**.

     ![This screenshot shows the Marketplace applications page and the Oracle E-Business Suite Cloud Manager Stack for Demos which must be selected.](./images/2.png " ")

-3. In the version drop-down list, ensure that the default is selected.
+3. In the Version drop-down list, ensure the default is selected.

 4. In the Compartment drop-down list, select the parent compartment of the compartment where the Oracle E-Business Suite Cloud Manager Compute instance will be deployed.
 For example, mycompanytenancy(root).